qmk/qmk_firmware/keyboards/mechwild/obe/keymaps/jonavin/readme.md

     - left spacebar Backspace
 - add double tap of Left Shift to toggle Caps Lock
 - Up arrow is also Shift when held
+- Pushing the encoder switches the default encoder scroll between volume control and Alt-Tab

 rules.mk OPTIONS - Active features from userspace